vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 To provision a Tanzu Kubernetes cluster using a non-default CNI, see [Deploy Tanzu Kubernetes clusters with Calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-k8s-clusters-networking.html#calico).

 Each CNI is suitable for a different use case.
 The following table lists common use cases for the three CNIs that Tanzu Kubernetes Grid supports.
-This table will help you with information on selecting the right CNI in your Tanzu Kubernetes Grid implementation.
+This table helps you with information on selecting the right CNI in your Tanzu Kubernetes Grid implementation.

 |**CNI**|**Use Case**|**Pros and Cons**|
 | --- | --- | --- |